FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 	<figcaption>Separable Filters and a Bauble<br><a target="_blank" href="https://www.youtube.com/watch?v=SiJpkucGa1o">YouTube Video</a> by <a target="_blank" href="https://www.youtube.com/@Computerphile">Computerphile</a></figcaption>
 </figure>

 Here is our Gaussian Blur, but expressed as a separable Version.
 You can see just Pass 1 and Pass 2 in isolation or see the final result.
-Same visual quality as our Gaussian Blur, same dials, but massively faster, no more quadratic scaling of required texture taps.
+Same visual quality as our Gaussian Blur, same dials, but massively faster, with no more quadratic scaling of required texture taps.

 {% include "./demos/gaussianSeparable.htm" %}

 If you benchmark the performance, you will see a massive performance uplift, as compared to our Gaussian Blur!
 But there *is* a trade-off made, that's not quite obvious.
 In order to have two passes, we are writing out a new framebuffer.
+Remember the "modern chips are fast but memory access in relation is not" thing?

-With a modern High-res 4k screen video game, that implies writing out 8.2 Million Pixels, just to read them back in.
+With a modern High-res 4k screen video game, multi-pass anything implies writing out 8.2 Million Pixels to memory, just to read them back in.
 With smaller kernels on high-res displays, a separable kernel may not always be faster.
 But with bigger kernels, it almost always is.
-With a massive speed-up gained, how much faster can we go?...
+With a massive speed-up gained, how much faster can we go?

 ## The magic of frequency space
-...how about blurs that happen so fast, that they are considered free?
+...how about blurs that happen so fast, that they are considered free!
 We are doing a bit of a detour into ***Frequency Space*** image manipulation.

 Any 2D image can be converted and edited in frequency space, which unlocks a whole new sort of image manipulation.
 To blur an image in this paradigm, we perform an [image Fast Fourier Transform](https://usage.imagemagick.org/fourier/#introduction), then [mask high frequency areas to perform the blur](https://usage.imagemagick.org/fourier/#blurring) and finally performing the inverse transformation.